 World Water Day is March 22, a day that globally marks the importance of water.
 Saskatoon continues to create infrastructure and processes that will sustain our access to quality drinking water.

 Saskatoon’s water supply is virtually lead-free.
-The lead level content in the City’s drinking water when it enters the water distribution system is 100 times lower than the Health Canada limit.
+The lead level content in the City’s drinking water when it enters the water distribution system is well-below the Health Canada allowable limit.

 Water main breaks generally result from corrosion, ground movement, expansion and contraction of the water main pipe when weather changes.